+Besides our specialization in medical marijuana cards and renewals, our medical marijuana doctors help our patients with growing marijuana.
+The safest type of medical marijuana in the world is the cannabis that you cultivate in your own garden with your own supervision.
+Who else cares more about your health than you?
 A standard medical marijuana card or written recommendation from your licensed California medical doctor is all that is required to grow your own medication.
-However, most patients starting out should first consult their primary care physician prior to seeing if medical marijuana is safe for them (this is only the case if your primary care physician is actually aware of all of your medical problems).
+However, most patients starting out should first consult their primary care physician prior to seeing if medical marijuana is for them (this is only the case if your primary care physician is actually aware of all of your medical problems).
 If your primary care physician doesn’t even know you are their patient then your best option is to obtain a list of diagnoses from him / her about your previous medical history.
 You would then take this information to me during our consultation.
 This is the easiest way for me to determine if medical marijuana is safe for your and appropriate for your condition.

 As a new patient being open to medical marijuana as a treatment, I do not suggest investing the time, money, and effort to cultivate marijuana if it doesn’t work for you.
 I would suggest first talking with your doctor or me if you don’t really have a relationship with your doctor.
 Then you should join a collective group of patients to try the medicine that they grow and see if any of the marijuana strains work for your condition.